HolikovOleksandr/HolikovOleksandr/README.md

 # 💡Hello!
 My name is Oleksandr Holikov
-## 🌱 I'm a Junior backend developer from Kyiv
+## 🌱 I'm a backend developer from Kyiv
 ### 🤖 In my free time, I have a hobby of creating Telegram bots

 ### 👨‍💻 Technologies and languages: